What to expect

 From our call you will have a clear understanding on what you need to do to start an Emergency Readiness Plan.

-When your ready for the planning stage I will email you a set of questions in which you’ll give me a clear picture of what your end goal will be for your specific plan.
+When your ready for the planning stage I will email you a set of questions in which you will give me a clear picture of what your end goal will be for your specific plan.

-The information provided will give me all that I need to send you a detailed and custom Readiness plan that will get you through the event you are concerned with.
+The information provided will give me all that I need to send you a detailed and customized Readiness plan that will get you through the event you are concerned with.

 Because each plan is tailored specifically to each individual case our fees are based on how many hours we spend on each plan.